-Death Actually is the newest book from author Rosy Fenwicke and is available to order from Amazon or your local bookstore!
+Death Actually is the latest novel from author Rosy Fenwicke and is available to order from Amazon or your local bookstore!

 “I was not expecting to love this book, but I totally did!
 I had not heard anything about it so I didn’t really know what to expect going in, but a huge thank you to the publisher and netgalley for this arc.